Diabetic Foot Ulcers

-During Stem Cell Recruitment Therapy, your physician will inject amniotic fluid or lay a placental membrane directly on the diabetic wound.
-The amniotic fluid or placental membrane will migrate into the wound margins and will promote the body’s own healing process to rebuild and regenerate new, healthy granulation tissue within the wound bed.
+During Recruitment Therapy, your physician will lay a placental membrane directly on the diabetic wound.
+The placental membrane will migrate into the wound margins and will promote the body’s own healing process to rebuild and regenerate new, healthy granulation tissue within the wound bed.

-To find a physician that performs Stem Cell Recruitment near you, call us directly or fill out our online physician referral form to start your healing process.
+To find a physician that performs this treatment near you, call us directly or fill out our online physician referral form to start your healing process.
 Let’s talk today!

 For a Physician Referral Call 312-919-1896